-1.)
-Innovative restorative-based educational curriculum development for all types of programs (outdoor, school, youth, community, etc.)
+We offer a restorative justice-based service tailored to your needs – innovative, restorative-based educational curriculum development for all types of programs (tribe, outdoor, school, youth, community, etc.)

 Restorative justice is both a methodology and a practice.
 It is embedded in much of how FLYY operates and delivers services.
 In many places across the globe, restorative justice curriculum and practice are a sign of hope and direction for the future.
 Restorative justice has its roots in First Nations communities in Canada, the United States, New Zealand, and Australia.
 It began as an effort to deal with “wrongdoing” and crime on a more relationship-oriented basis.
 Restorative justice is a process aimed at healing and promoting peace rather than deepening harm, conflicts, and societal wounds.
 Restorative justice is about the capacity of ordinary people to identify and solve their own problems.
 In short, restorative justice programs have been found to be better and more successful for healing and redirection than their counterparts.